10up/gutenberg-best-practices/guides/api-version-2.md

 ## Next steps

-At least for me getting the markup of the editor to match with the frontend is super cool and something that I am always striving for.
-And one of the things that is sill a pain is working with InnerBlocks.
-But that is also about to change.
-There is a new hook called `useInnerBlocksProps` that allows us to control the markup for InnerBlock wrappers.
+Now that you are using API Version two you can also improve the markup of inner blocks areas.
+With the `useInnerBlocksProps` hook you can take complete control over the markup of inner block areas and therefore match the markup between the frontend and the editor.

 ```js title="edit.js"
 import { useBlockProps, useInnerBlocksProps } from '@wordpress/block-editor';